This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Looking for a lower key way to celebrate Christmas with your kids?
-Are they wanting to make some of their Christmas gifts this year?
-Here are 5 kid friendly crafts to make for Christmas decorating and gift giving.
+Looking for a low key way to celebrate Christmas with your kids?
+Here are 5 kid friendly crafts to make together for Christmas decorating and gift giving.

 5 Kid Friendly Crafts to Make for Christmas

-Spend an afternoon or a few evenings as a family and MAKE your tree ornaments.
+Spend an afternoon or a few evenings as a family and MAKE Christmas tree ornaments.

 Make some glittery table decor

 Buy Styrofoam cones and cover them with spray glue, then roll them in sparkly glitter.

 Make several (or have each child make one) then put them together on a table to make a beautiful decoration.